Share This Article

 Painting has always been a branch of myself, like another arm.
 I can’t go without it.
 It’s deeply ingrained in my being.

-Today, Sabina continues to follow that same feeling of escape, but more quietly and intentionally.
+Today, Sabina continues to follow that same feeling of escape, but more intentionally.
 Her practice has become a response to the pressure of living in a fast-paced world, choosing instead to create work that reflects slowness, intentionality, and presence.

 A Practice Built on Calmness